National conventions

 What happens at a national political convention?

-State delegates go to the national convention to confirm their choice of candidates by casting votes.
-But if no candidate gets the majority of a party's delegates during the primaries and caucuses, convention delegates choose the nominee.
-This happens through additional rounds of voting.
+- It is possible that no candidate gets the majority of a party's delegates during the primaries and caucuses.
+This results in convention delegates choosing the nominee through extra rounds of voting.

 Types of delegates at a national convention